 - Seek help when needed and offer assistance to fellow SAs

 - Make purposeful decisions regarding balance of education, work, and leisure-time activities

 A strong Student Ambassador candidate is reliable, detail-oriented, creative, collaborative, and able to work independently.
 They will be able to inspire a sense of community, provide and accept feedback, work on a team, and be a professional representative of the CCD and ERC.

 We seek to build a team balanced in experience, skills, background, and interpersonal strengths in order to meet the varied needs of the diverse BU student population.
 Factors include school/college, major, and graduation year, among others.

 Candidates must be in good academic standing (minimum cumulative and semester GPA of 2.7/4.0).

 - Must be able to commit to working 10 hours per week

-- Must be able to work at least two weekday shifts during business hours (Student Ambassador business hours are Monday-Thursday 10AM-5PM; Friday 10AM-4PM)
+- Must be able to work at least two weekday shifts during business hours (Student Ambassador business hours are Monday-Friday 9AM-5PM)

 - Must have occasional evening availability to facilitate programs between 5PM-9PM (possibility of 2-4 times per month)

-- Must be able to commit to at least two consecutive semesters (fall, spring)
+- Preferred: Ability to commit to at least two consecutive semesters (fall, spring)

-Applications for spring 2015 Student Ambassador positions are being accepted now through November 30, 2014 at 11:59PM.
-If you have any questions, please contact Tesla Abrego at firstname.lastname@example.org.
+Applications for 2016-2017 Student Ambassador positions will be accepted through Friday, April 8th.
+If you have any questions, please contact Tesla Abrego, Student Outreach Coordinator, at firstname.lastname@example.org.